Skip to content

-Building the first 7 star hotel, Burj-Al-Arab was a catalyst for future infrastructure development UAE was about to undergo.
+Building the first 7-star hotel, Burj-Al-Arab was a catalyst for future infrastructure development the UAE was about to undergo.

 Building Burj Khalifa, the highest building in the world, was not an easy project for the developers.

-So the structure’s owners, Emaar Properties, hired some of the best talents in the world to complete the project.
+So the structure’s owners, Emaar Properties, hired some of the most talented talents in the world to complete the project.

-Skidmore, Owings & Merrill of Chicago (who were also the architect of Sears tower), Adrian Smith as Chief Architect, and Bill Baker as Chief structural engineers organized the tower’s architecture and engineering.
+Skidmore, Owings & Merrill of Chicago (who also designed Sears Tower), Adrian Smith as Chief Architect, and Bill Baker as Chief structural engineer organized the tower’s architecture and engineering.

-NORR Group Consultants International Limited supervised the project and Hyder Consulting as supervision engineers were selected for the architecture of the project.
+NORR Group Consultants International Limited supervised the project and Hyder Consulting as supervision engineers were selected for the project architecture.

-While the owners selected the Korean based firm, Samsung C&T build Burj Khalifa as a primary contractor.
+The owners selected Samsung C&T to build Burj Khalifa as the primary contractor.

-Burj Khalifa is not only the largest structure in the world, but it also breaks several other records impressively.
+Burj Khalifa is not only the largest structure in the world but also breaks several other records impressively.

-Burj Khalifa holds the record of 828 meters (2716.5 feet) high, comparatively, The Eiffel Tower is three times shorter and the Empire State Building approximately half.
+Burj Khalifa holds the record of 828 meters (2716.5 feet) high in comparison, the Eiffel Tower is three times shorter and the Empire State Building is approximately half.
 Its cloud-piercing height is one of its most impressive features.

 14. Burj Khalifa has 2 sunsets